wcsiu/wcsiu.github.io/_posts/2020-12-26-create-a-telegram-client-in-go-with-docker.md

 Go Compiler:
 {% highlight docker %}
-FROM golang:1.15 AS golang
+FROM golang:1.15-alpine AS golang
 {% endhighlight %}

 Then, we put the dependencies in places as `Arman92/go-tdlib` wants them to be.

 Dependencies:
 {% highlight docker %}
-COPY --from=wcsiu/tdlib:1.7.0 /usr/local/include/td /usr/local/include/td
+COPY --from=wcsiu/tdlib:1.7-alpine /usr/local/include/td /usr/local/include/td
-COPY --from=wcsiu/tdlib:1.7.0 /usr/local/lib/libtd* /usr/local/lib/
+COPY --from=wcsiu/tdlib:1.7-alpine /usr/local/lib/libtd* /usr/local/lib/
-COPY --from=wcsiu/tdlib:1.7.0 /usr/lib/x86_64-linux-gnu/libssl.a /usr/local/lib/libssl.a
+COPY --from=wcsiu/tdlib:1.7-alpine /usr/lib/libssl.a /usr/local/lib/libssl.a
-COPY --from=wcsiu/tdlib:1.7.0 /usr/lib/x86_64-linux-gnu/libcrypto.a /usr/local/lib/libcrypto.a
+COPY --from=wcsiu/tdlib:1.7-alpine /usr/lib/libcrypto.a /usr/local/lib/libcrypto.a
-COPY --from=wcsiu/tdlib:1.7.0 /usr/lib/x86_64-linux-gnu/libz.a /usr/local/lib/libz.a
+COPY --from=wcsiu/tdlib:1.7-alpine /lib/libz.a /usr/local/lib/libz.a
+RUN apk add build-base
 {% endhighlight %}

 We build the Go application.